 In the back of the museum, between the back of the building and the Museo de Bellas Artes, you’ll find a pavilion covering several boats, tanks, and cars – this is part of your admission to the Museo de la Revolución.

 You’ll find a replica of the Granma (the ship Fidel used to return to Cuba from Mexico) as well as captured American cars and planes from the Bay of Pigs, and the car Fidel Castro used to enter Havana during the Cuban Revolution.

 Read More: 10 Cities in Cuba Travelers Love

 Museo Nacional de Bellas Artes

 There are actually two fine arts museums in Havana, both known as the “Museo de Bellas Artes” – one is located between El Floridita bar and Parque Central, at the start of Calle Obispo.
-This is the Museo de Bellas Artes that focuses on art from around the world.
+This is the Museo de Bellas Artes which focuses on art from around the world.

 Housed in a beautiful, historic building with grand staircases and stained glass ceilings, the building alone is worth a visit.
-In this museum you’ll find an impressive display of mostly European and American paintings, though the African and Asian galleries are fascinating as well.
+In this museum, you’ll find an impressive display of mostly European and American paintings, though the African and Asian galleries are fascinating as well.

 They have frequent events and rotating exhibits, so check their schedule before you plan your visit.

 Museo Nacional de Bellas Artes – Arte Cubano